-For separating couples, it can be difficult to take off the rose-tinted glasses and come to terms with a breakup.
+For separating couples, it can be difficult to come to terms with a breakup and the associated financial implications.
 This can be especially difficult where it’s a long relationship with a lot of investment, not just time but financial.
 When unmarried couples separate it can be a shock for some to learn that you don’t have the same rights as a spouse would have.
 THERE IS NO SUCH THING AS A COMMON LAW SPOUSE!

 This situation can leave people with some uncertainty as to their financial future.
 Unmarried couples cannot make claims against pensions, income (there are other routes you can follow which we will explore later), larger financial provision based on needs and spousal maintenance just to name a few.
 However, unmarried couples can make claims for a share in a property under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).